-3.3.3 2014-2015 Targeted Direct Assessment Activities
+3.3.3 2015-2016 Targeted Direct Assessment Activities

-The sections below describe the 2014-15 targeted assessment activities and detail the performance of students for each of the assessed outcomes.
+The sections below describe the 2015-16 targeted assessment activities and detail the performance of students for each of the assessed outcomes.
 Unless otherwise noted, the tables report the number of students performing at a developing level, accomplished level, and exemplary level for each performance criteria, as well as the percentage of students performing at an accomplished level or above.
+Outcome (a) was assessed for 2015-2016.